seanradel2020/website/blog/2024-02-26-welcome/index.md

 **Welcome to my blog!**

 I am a graduating computer science student from the Univeristy of Maine.
 I will use this blog to post guides, opinions, experiences, and updates on projects.
-Read the about sections in my "Professional" and "Unprofessional" tabs to learn more about my background.
+Read the about sections in my "Work" and "Life" tabs to learn more about my background.

 :::tip